Atennop1/ArkanoidWithoutAnEngine/README.md

 # ArkanoidWithoutAnEngine
-Project for learning C++ through making game without an engine
+Project for learning C++ through making the clone of "Popcorn" game without an engine, only pure C++ code